 Is Frederick Debt Management Harassing You?

 Ignoring a debt collector is not a wise decision because it has many disadvantages.
+In November, significant legal actions are often taken against debt collectors who violate consumer rights.
 It is a costly decision that can have serious unintended consequences in the long run.
 Ignoring calls from Frederick Debt Management may have the following disadvantages.

 • Lawsuits: If during the process of Frederick Debt Management you start ignoring their calls, they can choose to sue you over the debt.
 This may lead to the garnishment of your paycheck.